veyronB2/Task-Management/README.md

 -   **MUI vs. Custom Styling**: Using a large component library like MUI significantly speeds up development but can add to the final bundle size.
 The trade-off was made in favor of development velocity and a consistent, professional UI.
 A more bespoke application might opt for a utility-first CSS framework like Tailwind CSS or custom-styled components for more design control and a smaller footprint.
 -   **Loose ESLint Rules**: Certain strict ESLint rules, such as `@typescript-eslint/no-explicit-any`, have been temporarily disabled.
 This was a pragmatic choice to speed up initial development and prototyping.
 The intention is to enable and enforce stricter rules as the codebase matures to improve long-term maintainability.
--   **No Global State Manager**: By not including a global state management library from the start, the initial setup is simpler and has less boilerplate.
-The trade-off is that if the application scales and state needs to be shared across many disconnected components, there will be a need to refactor and introduce a library like Redux or Zustand later on.

 ## AI Tools Used

--   **Gemini Code Assist** was used for:
+-   **Gemini and Coopilot Code Assist** was used for:
     -   Code review and analysis.
     -   Identifying areas for improvement in code quality and architecture.
     -   Generating and structuring this README file.